 Architect: J.J.
 McCarthy / William Hague

 St Macartan’s Cathedral was constructed between 1861 and 1891 and is the most impressive of J.J McCarthy’s cathedrals – McCarthy was known as the Irish pugin due to his great enthusiasm for gothic architecture.
 After McCarthy’s death, the building was continued by William Hague who remained true to the design.
 Originally the nave was intended to be 2 bays longer but lack of funds meant that the design was cut back.
-The silhouette of the building is dramatic with its slim spires at the westend and transepts while the cathedral’s spire dominates the area with its ornate Victorian gothic decoration and limestone and has just completed an extensive exterior restoration.
+The silhouette of the building is dramatic with its slim spires at the west end and transepts while the cathedral’s spire dominates the area at over 240 feet tall with its ornate Victorian gothic decoration and limestone.
 The Cathedral also has a dramatic soaring interior.

 The cathedral sanctuary was largely destroyed by the local Bishop in a misguided attempt to modernise inline with Vatican II.
 There are little original fittings left apart from some lighting standards and pews.
 The crowning glory of the interior of St Macartan’s Cathedral is the magnificent wooden hammerbeam roof which like the main part of the nave remains intact.